-Just Another Warm Body
+Just Another Warm Body: Hiring advice for Leaders

 "I will take anyone with a pulse", is the answer I got yesterday from a client during a staffing strategy consultation when I asked what his ideal candidate looks like.
 If only I had a nickel for every time I heard that from a desperate hiring manager.
 I understand the frustration all too well, however it is critical to recognize the importance of hiring well, and retaining well, to minimize the risk of additional turn-over costs.